jfq3/MiGA-Docker/creating-the-container/installing-miga-using-singularity.md

 These instructions are for installing MiGA in a Singularity container from a Docker image.
 This overcomes several disadvantages over using a Docker container in a cluster environment, the more important of which are:

 * Docker containers grant superuser privileges, so it is hard to limit access to a user.
 Singularity runs as the user without granting superuser access.
-* The Docker API client acts through the docker daemon so that resource requests made by a submission script \(e.g. Slurm\) and actual resource used do not match.
-Singularity containers instead run as child processes, i.e. without a daemon, so Slurm resource requests are honored.
+* The Docker API client acts through the docker daemon so that resource requests made by a submission script \(*e.g.* Slurm\) and actual resource used do not match.
+Singularity containers instead run as child processes, *i.e*. without a daemon, so Slurm resource requests are honored.

 While these instructions are written for installing MiGA in a user's home directory on Michigan State University's HPCC, they should work on any cluster including Singularity.